-I haven’t taken good flower photos for this species yet, especially close-ups.
+I haven’t taken good flower photos of this species yet, especially close-ups.
 The wind was blowing when I was taking the photos for this page in 2021 so any flower photos were blurry.
 My thanks to Bioimages for allowing people to use their photos for educational purposes.
 I will replace it when I take suitable photos…

 The small black achenes (seeds) have flat tufts of hair that allow them to fly through the air.

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-I have grown over 500 different plants and identified over 200 wildflowers (most have pages listed on the right side of the blog).
+I have enjoyed photographing and learning about the many wildflowers growing on the farm and in other areas.
+I have grown over 500 different plants and identified over 250 wildflowers (most have pages listed on the right side of the blog).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.